aimms/function-reference/elementary-computational-operations/financial-functions/securities/securitydiscountedredemption.rst

         real number.

     *DiscountRate*
-        The rate the security's value increases per year as a percentage of the redemption value. *DiscountRate* must be a positive real number.
+        The rate the security's value increases per year as a fraction of the redemption value. *DiscountRate* must be a positive real number.

     *Basis*